rileyhemp/snoogle/readme.md

 ## What's it do?

-Whenever I want impartial and generally good information, I'll search for whatever I'm looking for followed by site:reddit.com.
+Ever add site:reddit.com to the end of your google searches?
-This basically does that for me, with a few added benifits.
+This basically does that, with a few added benifits.

 ## Why not just use Reddit search?